 Step 2: Next, your storage folders will pop up.
 Choose the PDF file you want to edit, and the file will be automatically opened on the app.

-- How to Convert Text to PDF on Mac
+- How to Add Image to PDF Online

-- How to OCR PDF to Text on Mac
+- How to Convert PDF to Text on Mac